128technology/docs/docs/config_ha.md

  If two redundancy-groups are configured with the same _priority_ value, the 128T router will select an active member using an internal election algorithm, which is not guaranteed to be revertive in the event of a failure.
 :::

+## High Availability Using VRRP
+To facilitate a seamless failover, you can now configure VRRP on an internode HA setup, and when it fails over the sessions are preserved.
+When it is used in a dual-node situation failover happens very fast.
+When used with service route failover, the failover is seamless because there is no rebuilding of the session tables.

-## Configuration for Failover
+## Service Route Failover
-To facilitate a seamless failover, these additional items should be configured.

 #### `enable-failover` on the `service-route`: